JvanKatwijk/qt-dab/README.md

 (Note that the NPO and other dutch broadcasters do not provide EPG/SPI or other packet services, so the example is using a recording).

-The figure shows that 5 services are running, the "Mode" indicator just tells whether or not they are running in the background.
+The figure shows that 5 services are running, the "Mode" indicator set to 1 tells the task is running in the background.

-The **Dlf** service (SId 210) carries a secondary service, DlfTXT, secondary services are also running in the background.
+The picture shows an audio service, **Dlf** which carriers a secondary service, DlfTXT.
+Secondary services are also running in the background.

-Touching the name of the service running in the background stops that service.
+**Touching the name of the service running in the background stops that service.**

 The visibility of the **process monitoring** window is controlled by the process counter on the configuration window.